IcianTun/tryProject/README.md

-2019
+Automatic Boss Enemy Generation in Game (2019)

+My senior project.

+Most of content below are notes.

 the convergence is satisfied when the absolute value of fitness is constant across generation

 maybe add avg_attack interval to fitness too,

-// 	case 1 : player position is safe (no touch)
+ 	case 1 : player position is safe (no touch)
 		move toward safe position of INNER player then filter to closest to boss

 	case 2 : player pos is not safe